Sinai0810/condiciones.io/readme.md

    - A maximum of 10 stickers in total can be selected.
    - If the sum of the selected stickers is less than or equal to 10, a message is displayed showing the number of stickers taken.
    - If the sum exceeds 10, a message is displayed indicating that too many stickers have been selected.

+3. **Password validation**:
+   - The page displays three dropdowns (select), each with options from 1 to 9.
+   - The user selects one number from each dropdown to form a three-digit password.
+   - If the selected combination is 911, a message "password 1 correcto" is displayed.
+   - If the selected combination is 714, a message "password 2 correcto" is displayed.
+   - For any other combination, a message "password incorrecto" is shown.